 The LICF present in the ADMF receives the warrant from an LEA, derives the intercept information from the warrant and provides the same to the LIPF.

-The LIPF present in the ADMF provisions the CPOI (over LI_X1) present in the AMF and the MDF2.
+The LIPF present in the ADMF provisions the IRI-POI (over LI_X1) present in the AMF and the MDF2.
 The LIPF may interact with the SIRF (over LI_SI) present in the NRF to discover the AMFs in the network.

-The CPOI present in the AMF detects the target UE’s access and mobility related functions (network access, registration and connection management), generates and delivers the xIRI to the MDF2 over LI_X2.
+The IRI-POI present in the AMF detects the target UE’s access and mobility related functions (network access, registration and connection management), generates and delivers the xIRI to the MDF2 over LI_X2.
 The MDF2 delivers the IRI messages as part of the Interception Product to the LEMF over LI_HI2.

 6.3.2.2 Target Identities

-The LIPF present in the ADMF provisions the intercept information associated with the following target identities to the CPOI present in the AMF:
+The LIPF present in the ADMF provisions the intercept information associated with the following target identities to the IRI-POI present in the AMF:

 SUPI